vladigleba/vladigleba.github.io/posts/gospel/god.md

 > I am Alpha and Omega, the beginning and the ending, saith the LORD, *which is, and which was, and which is to come*, the Almighty.
 {% ct 'Revelation 1:8' %}

-It may be hard for our finite minds to comprehend, but God is infinite; He always has been and always will be.
+It may be hard for our finite minds to comprehend—especially since none of us are exempt from death—but God is infinite; He always has been and always will be.

-## Will His name ever cease to be blessed?

-> Daniel answered and said, Blessed be the name of God *for ever and ever*: for wisdom and might are his.
+## Does God know all things?

+> Great is our Lord, and of great power: *his understanding is infinite*.
+{% ct 'Psalm 147:5' %}

+> Dost thou know the balancings of the clouds, the wondrous works of him *which is perfect in knowledge*?
+{% ct 'Job 37:16' %}

+> For if our heart condemn us, God is greater than our heart, and *knoweth all things*.
+{% ct '1 John 3:20' %}

+## Does God know my thoughts?

+> O LORD, thou hast searched me, and known me.
+Thou knowest my downsitting and mine uprising, *thou understandest my thought afar off*.
+Thou compassest [comprehend] my path and my lying down, and *art acquainted with all my ways*.
+For there is not a word in my tongue, but, lo, O LORD, *thou knowest it altogether*.
+{% ct 'Psalm 139:1-4' %}

+> And thou, Solomon my son, know thou the God of thy father, and serve him with a perfect heart and with a willing mind: for *the LORD searcheth all hearts, and understandeth all the imaginations of the thoughts*: if thou seek him, he will be found of thee; but if thou forsake him, he will cast thee off for ever.
+{% ct '1 Chronicles 28:9' %}

+> I the LORD *search the heart*, I try the reins, even to give every man according to his ways, and according to the fruit of his doings.
-{% ct 'Daniel 2:20' %}
+{% ct 'Jeremiah 17:10' %}

+Just as there is no sin in our lives that God is not aware of, so there is no sorrow that escapes His notice.
+He is acquainted with it all: our shame, guilt, disappointments, and wounds.

-## Who is the source of all true wisdom?
+## Who is the source of all wisdom?

-> And he changeth the times and the seasons: he removeth kings, and setteth up kings: *he giveth wisdom* unto the wise, and *knowledge* to them that know understanding.
+> And he changeth the times and the seasons: he removeth kings, and setteth up kings: *he giveth wisdom unto the wise, and knowledge to them that know understanding*.
 {% ct 'Daniel 2:21' %}

 > If any of you lacks wisdom, let him ask of God, *who gives to all liberally* and without reproach, and it will be given to him.
 {% ct 'James 1:5, NKJV' %}

+> For the LORD *giveth wisdom*: out of his mouth *cometh knowledge and understanding*.
+{% ct 'Proverbs 2:6' %}

 ## Does God know the future?